Listing Thumbnail

 For how long have I used the solution?

-I have been using SonicWall NSv for about three years.
+I have been using SonicWall NSv for the last three to four years.

 What do I think about the stability of the solution?